Topgrand/crunchy-den/README.md

-A website of a restaurant with different kids of foods and price ranges
+A website of a restaurant with different kinds of food and price ranges